knuesel/callisto/src/common.typ

   return items.at(item)
 }

+// Handle the given data using the handler registered for the given mime
+// type, forwarding the 'args' arguments to the handler.
+// Before calling the handler, the context is updated to include
+// 'mime' as an extra field.
 #let handle(data, mime: none, ctx: none, ..args) = {
   if ctx == none {
     panic("ctx not set")